 Does my program need to be based in particular area to collaborate with you?

 No, it does not.
-Our work covers several states in India and one state in Nigeria.
-We also plans to cover schools in the United States of America.
+Our work covers several states in India.
 Even if you work in a state/country that we are not present in yet, we are open to discussing how we could work together to bring our programme to your region.